basf/ARCANA/README.rst

 Documentation
 -------------
-The documentation for ARCANA is available at [ARCANADocs](https://basf.github.io/ARCANA/).
+The documentation for ARCANA is available at `ARCANADocs <https://basf.github.io/ARCANA/>`_.

 Installation